 Smoker blanket or cover

-If you’re cooking in colder temperatures (winter BBQ is amazing by the way), then I recommend using a blanket on your smoker while it cooks.
+If you’re cooking in colder temperatures, then I recommend using a welding blanket on your smoker while it cooks.

 This will help lock in heat a lot better, and because you’re not having to check food every couple of minutes, it won’t get in the way too much.